 Australian Swimmer Fails Drug Test

-BRISBANE, Australia (AP) _ Australian swimmer Samantha Riley, a leading contender for this year’s Atlanta Olympics, failed a drug test, the sport’s domestic governing body confirmed Monday.
+BRISBANE, Australia (AP) _ Australian swimmer Samantha Riley, a leading contender for the Atlanta Olympics, has failed a drug test, the sport’s domestic governing body confirmed today.

-Australian Swimming said swimming’s international governing body, FINA, was investigating a positive drug test involving a headache tablet taken by Riley, the world record holder in the 100-meter breaststroke.
+Australian Swimming said FINA, swimming’s international governing body, was investigating a positive drug test involving a headache tablet taken by Riley, who holds the world record in the 100-meter breaststroke.

-``Riley took the tablet, containing the substance dextropropoxyphene after complaining of a headache during the opening ceremony two days before her swim,″ according to a press release issued by Australian Swimming.
+``Riley took the tablet, containing the substance dextropropoxyphene after complaining of a headache during the opening ceremony two days before her swim,″ Australian Swimming said in a statement.

-Australian Swimming executive director Vena Murray said FINA had met on the matter and Australian Swimming was awaiting the outcome of its investigation.
+Australian Swimming executive director Vena Murray said FINA had met on the matter and that the Australian organization was awaiting the outcome of the investigation.

-``We cannot comment any further until notification is received from FINA,″ she said.
+``We cannot comment any further until notification is received from FINA,″ Murray said.